Getting Bored? Here's A List Of Free Things That Weren't Free Before Coronavirus

 Hey all.
 I’ll be singing a few songs (ones I can play and maybe one or two I can’t!) from my bedroom tomorrow!
 During it you can click to donate to @mealsonwheelsamerica, an organization very needed right now.
 Hope you’ll tune in from YOUR bedrooms at the link in my bio!
 Cozy!

 London-based concert hall Wigmore Hall is doing something similar.
-Wigmore, which announced it was closing its doors for nearly a month, "will be sharing exceptional performances, masterclasses, talks and more from past events at Wigmore Hall," until its planned reopening April 14, Director John Gilhooly said in a statement.
+Wigmore, which announced it was closing its doors for nearly a month, "will be sharing exceptional performances, masterclasses, talks and more from past events at Wigmore Hall" until its planned reopening April 14, Director John Gilhooly said in a statement.

-As NPR reported earlier this week, some musicians like Josh Groban; Ben Gabbard, the lead singer of band Death Cab for Cutie; rapper Fat Tony; and the Indigo Girls, have opted to create their own "mini" concerts, taking them directly to fans via their social media platforms.
+As NPR reported earlier this week, some musicians including Josh Groban; Ben Gibbard, the lead singer of band Death Cab for Cutie; rapper Fat Tony; and the Indigo Girls have opted to create their own "mini" concerts, taking them directly to fans via their social media platforms.

 Education